arjungibson/VigenereDecryption/README.md

 ### Breaking the Vigenere Cipher

 The Vigenere cipher is harder to crack than the Caesar cipher.
-The longer key ensures a
+The longer key ensures a more flat distribution of letters which makes it impervious to an pure chi-squred attack.
+The graph below demonstrates this concept with the right graph (Vigenere Cipher) having a flatter distribution then the left graph (Normal English Alphabet).

 ![Vigenere Frequency Graph](https://sites.google.com/site/kidicrypt/vigenere-cipher/Vigf1.png?attredirects=0)

-Therefore, the key length must be known in order to split the original encrypted string into smaller strings that can cracked using the chi-squared formula.
+In order to break the Vigenere cipher, the cipher must be broken into smaller substrings.
+These substrings have a normal distribution which can then be attacked with the
+Chi-squared formula.
+The number of substrings is determined by the key length.
+For example, a key length of 5 is broken into 5 substrings.
+I used a combination of two methods to find the key length.

+#### Index of Coincidence

+The index of coincidence

 ![Twist of C](https://i.imgur.com/dZszhLF.jpg)